 the Golden Age.
 Bicycles are the way to move around and are easy to rent in our area.
 Only for a few euros a day.
 By bicycle it’s a 12 minute drive to the ferry to the city centre.
 The public transport will take ten minutes.
 Our bus stop is a beautiful ten minute walk through the heart of the green park or you can take a small detour over the sea dike with all the traditional houses.
 Click on the pictures for more information.

-Henk and Yvonne both lived on the canal since the beginning in the late seventies.
-Henk, a pensioned journalist and sailor, arrived in 1980 on a small sailing boat and could be missing on the Atlantic or Indian ocean for months on end.
+Yvonne lived on the canal since the beginning in the late seventies.
 Yvonne has been living on the water on the same spot but in three different ships and boats for the last 30 years and more to come.
-Together, married for more than ten years, they raised two children, Dennis and Laura, hence the name of the rooms.
+Yvonne raised two children, Dennis and Laura, hence the name of the rooms.
 When the last became of age and left their home they decided to invite others, like you, to live in their house boat.